 - Project description:

-- Material owner,
+- o Material owner,

-- Main stakes for the owner.
+- Main stakes for the owner,

-- Location of the nuclear material,
+- $\circ\;$ Location of the nuclear material,

-- Legal status and origin of the material,
+- $\circ\;$ Legal status and origin of the material,

-- Material owner country presentation,
+- o Material owner country presentation,

-- Planned contractual structure for material reprocessing, After RRSF reprocessing, the valuable material can be managed by AREVA in order to be reused in civilian purposes (fresh LWR fuels).
+- Planned contractual structure for material reprocessing, After RRSF reprocessing, the valuable material can be managed by Orano in order to be re-used in civilian purposes (fresh LWR fuels).

 - Planned scope of collaboration between the parties,

 - Acceptability of reprocessing:

-- o Type and characteristics of material to be reprocessed: design, total mass, mass of oxide (if any) and heavy metals, rate of combustion, cooling, initial enrichment,...
+- Type and characteristics of material to be reprocessed: design, total mass, mass of oxide (if any) and heavy metals, rate of combustion, cooling, initial enrichment,...

-- Material transportation scheme (cask and transportation procedures).
+- o Material transportation scheme (cask and transportation procedures),

 - Schedule:

-- Quantities to be reprocessed and timing,
+- o Quantities to be reprocessed and timing,

-- Period of delivery of RRSF from the customer to AREVA La Hague,
+- Period of delivery of RRSF from the customer to Orano La Hague,

 - Period of reprocessing,

 - Period of waste return,

-- Use /reuse of the recovered material.
+- o Use /reuse of the recovered material,

-- Deadline for the last return of waste.
+- Deadline for the last return of waste,

 - Destination of waste.

-From AREVA's experience on conducting this IGA process, between six months and two years are necessary to get the final agreement from all parties, starting from beginning of the official discussion between the countries.
+From Orano's experience on conducting this IGA process, between six months and two years are necessary to get the final agreement from all parties, starting from beginning of the official discussion between the countries.
 Consequently, this whole process has to be well included in RRSF reprocessing overall project.

-A commercial transportation and reprocessing contract between AREVA and a RR operator can be concluded before the end of the IGA process.
+A commercial transportation and reprocessing contract between Orano and a RR operator can be concluded before the end of the IGA process.
 Nevertheless, the IGA conclusion will be necessary in order to start transportation of nuclear material.